kehindeojapa-dev/htmlcssComponents/component/readme.md

         this is a hero image (banner) from frontendmentor manage landing page for the banner component
 4. Banner: heroimage2.
         this is the main banner from frontendmentor bookmark landing page to be used for the banner component
+5. Footer: footer1.
+        this is the footer section from frontendmentor bookmark landing page, recreated for the footer component.